 Famous for being the home of the Klondike Gold Rush, the Yukon Territory is full of picturesque trails perfect for hiking in summer months.
-Guests staying at Westmark Hotels in Skagway, Alaska, or Dawson City and Whitehorse in the Yukon have many options when it comes to finding the right path to explore nature.
+Guests staying at Westmark Hotels in Skagway, Alaska or Dawson City in the Yukon have many options when it comes to finding the right path to explore nature.

 The most historic trail in the Yukon might just be the Chilkoot Trail, considered by many to be the best hike in the area.
 Featured in the iconic and ever-popular 1994 educational computer game “The Yukon Trail,” the Chilkoot Trail runs 33 miles from Dyea, Alaska, (15 minutes from Skagway) through the Klondike Gold Rush National Historical Park to Lake Bennett in British Columbia, Canada.
 Travelers generally make the hike one direction and take the train back to Skagway.
 The expedition usually takes three to four days to complete, with moderate terrain along the way.